FudaWiki/fudawiki-files/hanafuda/games/shoniban.md

 Game setup involves choosing a dealer - 親 [おや, oya], deciding the seating arrangement of the other players, and shuffling the deck.
 Certain ground rules should also be agreed upon before play begins.

 # Equipment
-A standard 48-card hanafuda deck is used, with each month representing the numbers 1 to 12.
+A standard **48-card hanafuda deck** is used, with each month representing the numbers 1 to 12.
 The [standard month arrangement](/en/hanafuda/suits#arrangement-of-suits) is used in this game.

 >**This game requires familiarity with the sequence of the months.**
 {.is-warning}

-In addition to the deck, a collection of chips to represent points will be highly useful.
-Using different colours of chips for each player will help with tracking bets.
+In addition to the deck, a collection of **chips** to represent points will be highly useful, assuming the game is played casually and not for actual gambling.

+> Using different colours of chips for each player will help with tracking bets.
+{.is-info}

 ## Choosing the Dealer and Seating
 To begin, each player draws a card from the deck.
 The player with the earliest month becomes the dealer, and the remaining players seat themselves on the other side of the table in order anti-clockwise around the table- the second-earliest month sits nearest to the right side of the dealer, third-earliest to the right of them, and so on.

 If the dealer represents an establishment- say, when playing at a casino or gambling parlour- then their role will obviously be fixed, though the other players may still use this process to determine their seating order.

-In the event of a tie, the players in question should draw a second card and compare again.
+In the event of a tie, the players in question may either draw a second card and compare again, or use the card types to determine which one is more valuable.

 # Gameplay
 The dealer shuffles the deck, draws 3 cards from the top of the deck and places them in a stack face down near him/her.
 This first batch of 3 cards is called **"Saki"**.